-Reminisce a little and then say something like, "We've had an amazing journey together so far, and now I think we're ready to take the next step in that journey.
-I'm hoping you'll do me the honor of marrying me."
+"We've had an amazing journey together so far.
+Now I think we're ready to take the next step in that journey, and I'm hoping you'll do me the honor of marrying me."

 Another holiday marriage proposal idea is to wrap the ring box inside several bigger boxes, like Russian nesting dolls, so your sweetheart will think the present is very large.
 As each layer is opened, the laughs will grow.
 Get down on one knee right as the last box is opened.